Masking tape… “although it isn’t as popular as duct tape, most homes have at least 1 or 2 rolls around the house.”

 - Price individual items for sale in a yard sale or garage sale.

-- Label cords and wires — like those coming from your computer, your stereo, or your entertainment center.
+- Label cords, cables and wires — like those coming from your computer, TV, stereo, etc.

 - Mark the spot on the floor you have to stand behind when shooting darts in your garage.